Finns get tougher on Europe as crisis drags on

 Asked whether he would have supported Finland's entry into the euro if he had known how the crisis would unfold, Katainen responded with a qualified "yes".

-"We would also have been stricter on how the member countries fulfil the criteria and follow the rules," he said.
+"We would also have been stricter on how the member countries fulfill the criteria and follow the rules," he said.

 Government officials have mixed views on the latest push for a tighter fiscal and banking union.
 They say a stronger central authority could speed up decision-making and help the EU gain credibility in financial markets, but they are reluctant to give up more sovereignty to Brussels.